Wilton Spousal Abuse Lawyer

 Yes.
 Courts may issue both civil and criminal protective orders in Wilton spousal abuse cases.
 The terms of the orders may vary considerably.
 Some orders prohibit all contact between the parties involved.
 Other orders may allow some communication but could require one party to vacate the family home.

-Criminal courts routinely issue criminal protective orders during criminal proceedings involving spousal abuse crimes.
+Criminal courts routinely issue criminal protective orders during criminal proceedings involving spousal abuse crimes, which could include assault, sex crimes, and many others.
 The order may remain in effect only for the duration of proceedings, or the court could issue a standing protective order that continues for much longer.
 If a partner or former partner believes they are in danger, they can ask the civil court for a civil restraining order against the person who supposedly poses a threat.

 Regardless of whether a protective order is issued by a criminal or civil court, it is critical to comply with all the terms.
 Violation of any type of protective order is a separate felony offense.